Veman-Mendu/FrozenLake-Unity-RL/README.md

  **The observation of TD Control is**:
 The algorithm was able to learn the direction to go in order to reach the goal and was able to reach the goal around 60 % of the time in the second half of the total run.

+The trained action values can be observed at action_values.csv.
+The code for running the agent with trained action values can be observed at actionvalue_agent.py

 The reason for mentioning **Second Half of the total run** is I have tried to implement the algorithms in a On-policy approach making the run move from complete random actions at the start of the game to complete algorithm based actions at the end of the game.